kyaroru/RNAppStarter/README.md

 - Rename the new scheme name to 'App Name (Production)'
 - Edit Scheme for the production
 - Build > Pre-Action > Add New Run Script Action
+- Press Manage Schemes > Tick "Shared" for your new scheme (else it will be ignored by Git)
 ```
 echo "./environments/.env.production" > /tmp/envfile
 ```